That estimated dollar amount reflects an 11.1% increase compared to $324 billion in 2018.

-Based on the average exchange rate for 2021 on a Purchasing Power Parity basis, the Indian rupee dropped by -13.5% against the US dollar since 2017 but appreciated by 0.2% from 2020 to 2021.
-India’s weaker local currency since 2017 makes India’s exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2022 on a Purchasing Power Parity basis, the Indian rupee dropped by -14.9% against the US dollar since 2018 and depreciated by -6.3% from 2021 to 2022.
+India’s weaker local currency makes Indian exports paid for in stronger US dollars relatively less expensive for international buyers.

 India ranks among world-leading countries exporting diamonds, jewelry and refined petroleum.